Pediatric ear infections (otitis media)

 Because ear infections most often follow an illness, your child’s doctor will ask you whether your child has recently had a cold or a sore throat.
 If the answer is yes, the doctor will follow up with questions about the above symptoms.
 For instance, has your child been tugging at his ears or has he had trouble sleeping?

-If the doctor suspects an ear infection, she will use a lighted device known as an otoscope to look at your child's eardrum for signs of redness or bulging.
+If the doctor suspects an ear infection, they will use a lighted device known as an otoscope to look at your child's eardrum for signs of redness or bulging.
 The doctor may also use a pneumatic otoscope, which releases a puff of air into your child's ear canal to see if there is fluid behind the eardrum.
 An eardrum with fluid behind it will remain more static than a normal eardrum.

-If the results of the above tests are inconclusive, your doctor may perform a test known as tympanometry.
+If the results of the above tests are inconclusive, your doctor or audiologist may perform a test known as tympanometry.
 The doctor will insert an instrument called a tympanometer -- a soft plug containing a tiny microphone and speaker -- into your child's ear.
 The device uses sounds and air pressure to measure the eardrum's flexibility at different pressures.

 If your child's earache is not accompanied by severe fever or pain, your child’s doctor may suggest waiting a day or two to see if symptoms go away.
 Most ear infections (otitis media) do not need treatment.
-If symptoms persist longer than 48 or 72 hours, treatment is most often needed.
+However, if symptoms persist longer than 48 or 72 hours, treatment is most often needed.

-What are the causes of Pediatric Ear Infections (Otitis Media)?
+What are the causes of pediatric ear infections (otitis media)?

 An ear infection usually affects the middle ear and is most often caused by bacteria.
 The result is a buildup of fluid and mucus behind the eardrum, which causes pressure and, eventually, pain.